SkafteNicki/dtu_mlops/s4_debugging_and_logging/boilerplate.md

     module.
 Only your imagination is the limit!

 That covers everything for today.
 It has been a mix of topics that all should help you write "better" code (by some objective measure).
-If you want to deep dive more into the Pytorch lightning framework, we highly recommend looking at the different tutorials in the documentation that covers more advanced models and training cases.
+If you want to deep dive more into the PyTorch lightning framework, we highly recommend looking at the different tutorials in the documentation that covers more advanced models and training cases.
 Additionally, we also want to highlight other frameworks in the lightning ecosystem:

-* [Torchmetrics](https://torchmetrics.readthedocs.io/en/latest/): collection of machine learning metrics written in Pytorch
+* [Torchmetrics](https://torchmetrics.readthedocs.io/en/latest/): collection of machine learning metrics written in PyTorch
 * [lightning flash](https://lightning-flash.readthedocs.io/en/latest/): High-level framework for fast prototyping, baselining, finetuning with a even simpler interface than lightning
 * [lightning-bolts](https://lightning-bolts.readthedocs.io/en/latest/): Collection of SOTA pretrained models, model